ducquang2/web-tech/README.md

 # web-tech
-this might help when make web
+this might help when make html web